The Order: 1886: Reception

 Chris Carter from Destructoid criticized its gunplay, calling it "well-built but standard", and lack of gameplay, writing, "Where The Order ceases to be great is the self-indulgent camera angles and need to focus so much on turning the game into a walking simulator."
 He also criticized the linear gameplay, predictable narrative, forgettable characters, disappointing boss fight, short length, as well as the lack of replay value and any type of multiplayer.
 He summarized the review by saying that "I sincerely hope this isn't the last we've seen of this universe, but for now, it's only worth visiting once, briefly."

 David Houghton from GamesRadar criticized the limited variety of enemy types, the narrow view of environmental design, restrictive world, basic combat, needless cinematic sequences, unremarkable story and characters, and the excessive use of quick time events, which he described as "the maddening, illogical, pathological need to turn everything into a QTE killing any excitement or sense of control."
 He also criticized the game for its lack of player involvement and constantly taking control away from the players.
 He summarized the game by saying that "The Order's archaic, player-detached approaches to interaction and narrative [...] make it a dated and instantly forgettable experience."

 Kevin VanOrd from GameSpot criticized the storytelling, gameplay and lack of missions with guns and werewolves which had been replaced with long periods of inactivity involving observing objects and slowly walking.
 VanOrd did, however, praise the stylish visuals, fun weapons when given the opportunity to be used and the excellent voice acting that was "far better than the material deserved."

 Peter Paras from Game Revolution was critical of the game, citing its poor AI, uncompelling story, lack of character development, unenjoyable gameplay, and the length of the game, which he states "overstays its welcome even at less than 7 hours."
 He compared the game to Ryse: Son of Rome and Heavenly Sword, calling it "a ho-hum action-adventure game that accompanies a console's first-year launch."

-Ben "Yahtzee" Croshaw of Zero Punctuation was highly critical of the game, panning its story and overly linear gameplay and saying "while The Order: 1886 has very pretty graphics, it plays like a laundry list of the blandest game mechanics yet devised by man" and "[it] feels like a launch title; something utterly dull, carefully assembled from only the smoothest, inoffensive pieces with no ambition beyond showing off the graphics tech."
-At the end of 2015, he chose The Order: 1886 as his worst game of the year.
+Despite the mixed reception, the Academy of Interactive Arts & Sciences commended the visual and artistic merits of The Order: 1886 with nominations for "Outstanding Technical Achievement" and outstanding achievement in "Animation", "Art Direction", and "Sound Design" during the 19th Annual D.I.C.E.
+Awards.